 Jewellery & Metal

-Facilities on offer include a wide range of processes from anodising, CAD/CAM milling, Computer-modelling and rapid-prototyping, casting, electro-forming, enamelling, forging, TIG/MIG and laser welding to patination, plating, press work, spark erosion and tool making.
+Facilities include 2D and 3D making encompassing CAD/CAM, computer-modelling, rapid-prototyping, casting, forging, welding techniques, patination, cast and press work, plating, spark erosion and tool making.
 Stocks of materials, including a limited range of gold and silver, are maintained for daily issue.
 Other materials and specialist technical services are sourced on demand.
-Support towards the procurement of precious and expensive materials is available on request and managed by the technical team.
+Support for the procurement of precious and expensive materials is available and is managed by the technical team.